-- Site A host sends a write transaction to the Site A storage array.
+- The Site A host sends a write transaction to the Site A storage array.

-- Site B storage array sends an acknowledgement to the Site A storage array.
+- The Site B storage array sends an acknowledgement to the Site A storage array.

-In synchronous replication -- just like with asynchronous replication -- the Site A host sends a write transaction to the Site A storage array.
-But with synchronous replication, the next steps in the process differ as follows:
+In synchronous replication, the Site A host still sends a write transaction to the Site A storage array.
+However, the next steps differ from asynchronous replication.

-- Site B storage array sends an acknowledgement back to the Site A storage array.
+- The Site B storage array sends an acknowledgement back to the Site A storage array.

-- Site A storage array sends an acknowledgement to the host.
+- The Site A storage array sends an acknowledgement to the host.